Steeve Briois: 2013 book and privacy case

 In the book Le Front National des villes et le Front National des champs, published in 2013, the author Octave Nitkowski wrote that Briois was gay.
 Briois, who neither denied nor confirmed the information, demanded along with another politician that the book be stopped for violation of privacy.
 A local court ruled that the book be stopped for this reason, but the Court of Appeal of Paris overturned the decision with regard to Briois, stating that for leading politicians, the public's right for information carried more weight than the politician's right to privacy.

 Briois has subsequently revealed himself to be in a relationship with fellow National Rally politician Bruno Bilde.

 Awards

 In January 2015, Briois received the Le Trombinoscope prize for local politicians of the year.
-The prize winner is selected by French journalists, and Briois was selected as a symbol of Front National's success in the 2014 elections.
-It was the first Trombinoscope prize awarded to a politician for the Front National.
+The prize winner is selected by French journalists, and Briois was selected as a symbol of the National Front's success in the 2014 elections.
+It was the first Trombinoscope prize awarded to a politician for the National Front.
 The award ceremony was held in the office of the President of the National Assembly, but President Claude Bartolone did not attend in protest at the prize being awarded to Briois.
 The French prime minister, Manuel Valls, the Minister of Ecology, Ségolène Royal, and the Minister of Economy, Emmanuel Macron, who had also won awards, did not attend either, but sent representatives to the ceremony.